Cops: Driver dead after crash into Starbucks

 Driver dead after crashing into Starbucks in Oceanside, police say

-A man behind the wheel of a SUV died after crashing into a Starbucks early Saturday morning in Oceanside, Nassau County police said.
+A man behind the wheel of an SUV died after crashing into a Starbucks early Saturday morning in Oceanside, Nassau County police said.

 Police said the driver was Michael Fearon, 47, of Brentwood.
 The crash occurred about 2:15 a.m. at the Starbucks at 2755 Long Beach Rd., police said.